|Page top Previous Homepage Next||

 Also known as a Grouped Bar Chart or Clustered Bar Chart.

-This variation of a Bar Chart is used when two or more data series are plotted side-by-side and grouped together under categories, all on the same axis.
+This variation of a Bar Chart can be used when two or more data series need to be plotted all on the same axis and grouped into parent categories.

-Like a Bar Chart, the length of each bar is used to show discrete, numerical comparisons amongst categories.
-Each data series is assigned an individual colour or a varying shade of the same colour, in order to distinguish them.
-Each group of bars are then spaced apart from each other.
+Like on a Bar Chart, the length of each bar on a Multiset Bar Chart is used to show discrete, numerical comparisons amongst categories.
+Each bar for a data series is assigned a colour to distinguish them apart.
+Bars in the same group are placed together and are then spaced apart from other bar groupings.

-The downside of Multi-set Bar Charts is that they become harder to read the more bars you have in one group.
+The downside of Multiset Bar Charts is that they become harder to read the more bars you have in one group.
+Therefore, you should try to limit the number of bars per group.

 Tools to Generate Visualisation